LibreWeb/Documentation/content/_index.md

 ## Work in Process

 {{% notice note %}}
-LibreWeb Browser is still in Alpha.
+**Disclaimer:** LibreWeb Browser is still work in progress (Alpha phase).
+However, you are free to contribute!
 {{% /notice %}}

 ## Download LibreWeb